Here’s a quick way to get a private VPN for yourself, for just $1/month.

 - Windows: OpenVPN GUI

-If you need more devices to connect to your VPN then run the script again.
+If you need more devices to connect to your VPN then run the script as many times as you need.

 That’s it really, you can set up many VPNs for ~$1/month and have as many devices connected as you like.
 You can cancel them any time.
-And the most important thing is that you own the server and can wipe it at any time.
+And the most important thing is that you own the server and can wipe it at any time, and the company behind it is much more reliable than a dodgy VPN server that gets constant government interest.

 No comments yet